kostub/iosMath/README.md

 [![Platform](https://img.shields.io/cocoapods/p/iosMath.svg?style=flat)](http://cocoapods.org/pods/iosMath)

-`iosMath` is a library for displaying beautifully rendered math equations in iOS applications.
+`iosMath` is a library for displaying beautifully rendered math equations in iOS and MacOS applications.
 It typesets formulae written using the LaTeX in a `UILabel` equivalent class.
 It uses the same typesetting rules as LaTeX and so the equations are rendered exactly as LaTeX would render them.

-It is similar to [MathJax](https://www.mathjax.org) or [KaTeX](https://github.com/Khan/KaTeX) for the web but for native iOS applications without having to use a `UIWebView` and Javascript.
+It is similar to [MathJax](https://www.mathjax.org) or [KaTeX](https://github.com/Khan/KaTeX) for the web but for native iOS or MacOS applications without having to use a `UIWebView` and Javascript.
 More importantly, it is significantly faster than using a `UIWebView`.